pouchdb-community/worker-pouch/README.md

     $ npm install worker-pouch

 When you `npm install worker-pouch`, the client JS file is available at `node_modules/worker-pouch/dist/pouchdb.worker-pouch.js`.
-Or you can just download it from Github above.
+Or you can just download it from Github above (in which case, it will be available as `window.workerPouch`).

 Then include it in your HTML, after PouchDB: